Global AI survey 2025: The paradox of AI adoption

 The value is visible but not fully captured: while use cases are multiply, ROI remains uneven, creating a divide between leaders embedding governance and metrics and those at risk of blind spending.

-AI outcomes seem too good to be true
+AI adoption seem too good to be true

 Nearly all organizations acknowledge substantial AI risks, with security, compliance, and trust dominating the agenda.
 Risk perception evolves with maturity: beginners worry about resistance and reputation, while advanced players focus on governance and regulatory alignment.
 Managing these risks demands more than technical fixes, it requires robust governance, ethical safeguards, and human-centric planning